General Liability Insurance for Contractors: Coverage & Cost

 A certificate shows evidence of coverage, but it is not the policy.
 Some contracts — especially public works — require copies of the actual policy, endorsements, and declarations.
 The certificate alone may not satisfy a contract that asks for specific endorsement wording or cancellation notice provisions.

-What should I have ready when requesting a GL quote?
+What should I have ready when requesting a general liability quote?

 Carriers ask about your trade or class code, state, annual payroll or receipts, number of employees, years in business, claims history, and the limits and endorsements your contracts require.
 Having these details ready helps you get accurate quotes faster.